 - The nominated head liaisons shall be confirmed by a simple majority vote of the respective liaisons present.

-- The head liaisons are to submit reports to the Speaker Pro Tempore no later than three calendar days prior to a regularly scheduled senate meeting.
+- The head liaisons are to submit reports to the Atlanta campus speaker pro tempore no later than three calendar days prior to a regularly scheduled Senate meeting.
 The reports are to be read by the respective liaisons.

-- The failure to produce reports to the senate shall result in an administrative meeting with the speaker pro tempore.
+- Failure to produce reports to the senate shall result in an administrative meeting with the speaker pro tempore.

 - Collaborate with their respective liaison members and constituents to produce a report submitted to the SGA Senate at regularly scheduled senate meetings.

-- The reports shall seek to provide the senate with freshmen and transfer community consensus.
+- The reports shall seek to provide the senate with freshmen, transfer and transition community consensus.
 The reports shall include comments, concerns, issues, and surveys specifically from those communities.

-- The speaker of the Senate may order special meetings with the head freshman and transfer liaisons when necessary or in the absence of the speaker pro tempore.
+- The speaker of the senate may order special meetings with the head liaisons when necessary or in the absence of the Speaker pro tempore.